River City Raiders: 2013

 On March 26, 2013, head coach John Parker was fired, and Martino Theus was named head coach effective immediately.
-The Missouri Monsters completed the 2013 season with a 5-5 record.
+The Missouri Monsters completed the 2013 season with a 5–5 record.

 2014

 For the 2014 season, the Monsters changed their name to the St. Louis Attack and played in the X-League Indoor Football.
 Chris McKinney was named head coach.

 After an undefeated regular season, Attack head coach Chris McKinney was named X-League Coach of the Year, and owner Andrew Haines was named Team Owner of the Year.
-Despite their regular season success, the Attack was defeated in the inaugural championship game 60-48 to the Marine Raiders.
+Despite their regular season success, the Attack was defeated in the inaugural championship game 60–48 to the Marine Raiders.

 2015

-Despite finishing with a 5-3 regular season record and in third place in the X-League, the Attack decided to forgo their X-League playoff berth for the X-Bowl to be played between the Florida Tarpons and the Florida Marine Raiders.
+Despite finishing with a 5–3 regular season record and in third place in the X-League, the Attack decided to forgo their X-League playoff berth for the X-Bowl to be played between the Florida Tarpons and the Florida Marine Raiders.

 2016

-On October 14, it was announced that the Attack had been purchased by Free Tickets Entertainment, LLC and would play the 2016 season as a member of American Indoor Football.
+On October 14, it was announced that the Attack had been purchased by Free Tickets Entertainment, LLC, and would play the 2016 season as a member of American Indoor Football.
+The team gave away all tickets for free, earning revenue on parking and concessions based on the lease with the arena.
 On October 29, 2015, the franchise officially changed their name to the River City Raiders.
 Following the season, the AIF announced that it was ceasing operations, leaving the Raiders without a league to play in.

 2017

 On October 11, 2016, the River City Raiders were listed as members of Champions Indoor Football (CIF) on the 2017 league schedule.
 In late November 2016, the Raiders were removed from the CIF apparently due to non-payment of league fees.
-However, their regional opponent, the Chicago Eagles, ceased operations in mid-November after the league schedules had already been made and Raiders claimed they actually left the league due to the adverse effects on their schedule caused by the Eagles departure.
+However, their regional opponent, the Chicago Eagles, ceased operations in mid-November after the league schedules had already been made, and the Raiders claimed they actually left the league due to the adverse effects on their schedule caused by the Eagles departure.
 On December 29, they announced they had joined the newly created Arena Pro Football for the 2017 season.

 After playing all five home games to open the season, the Raiders declined to travel to play the Richmond Roughriders for their scheduled May 20 game.
 The only other away games the Raiders had originally been scheduled for was a cancelled Alabama Outlawz home game (a team that cancelled all their home games) and against the Myrtle Beach Sharks (a team that originally left the APF and then rejoined as a travel-only team).
-The Raiders final home game was delayed almost one hour after halftime due to the Raiders failure to pay the games referees according to their radio broadcast.
+The Raiders final home game was delayed almost one hour after halftime due to the Raiders failure to pay the games referees, according to their radio broadcast.

 The Raiders were not included when APF merged into the American Arena League.
 The team made no formal announcements after the final 2017 game about the team's future and in February 2018, their website and social media pages were removed.